Resinchem/Ultimate-Bedside-Lamp/docs/webapp.md

 As covered in [Concepts]({{ '/concepts' | relative_url }}), this project uses three ESP-based controllers.
 While the app automatically handles most communication behind the scenes, there are specific system commands where you must know which controller you are currently accessing.

+> **🌐 Hosted Locally (No Cloud Required)**<br>The entire web interface is served directly from the ESP32's memory.
+It’s a remarkable feat of engineering when you consider that a chip the size of a postage stamp is doing the work of a web server on top of all its other processing.
+Just remember that it’s not a supercomputer—if you mash the "Refresh" button like you're trying to win a radio contest, the ESP32 might get a little overwhelmed and take a brief, unscheduled nap.
+{: .note }

 ### Identifying the "Active" Controller
 Because commands can vary by controller, there are several visual indicators to help you identify which interface is currently active in your browser: